Moors and Christians of Alcoy: Background to celebration of St George

-With the victory of Philip V in the War of Succession, the city of Alcoy was treated as an enemy for having been a supporter of the Archduke Charles, and it will not be until 1741 when the festivities were again celebrated.
+With the victory of Philip V in the War of Succession in 1714, the city of Alcoy was treated as an enemy for having been a supporter of the Archduke Charles, and it will not be until 1741 when the festivities were again celebrated.
 Dated on the same year, the Chronicle of Father Picher, said that the eve of the Saint, the 22nd of April, the captains and military officers made a "colorful walk"; this walk or parade is the one that with the passage of time will give rise to the entradas, both Christian and Moorish.
 Also referred to the same year 1741 and according to Father Picher, for the following day of the Saint, day 24, an artificial castle was built up, called Aduar del Puche.
 It also says that in the morning, after an embassy, the Moors took the castle, but that in the afternoon, using also an ambassador, the Christians surrendered the castle by force of arms.

 This corresponds practically to the current structure of the day of the "Alardo", although in order for it to be complete the appearance of Saint George on the battlements of the castle is missing.
 However, in 1743, always according to Fr.
 Picher, the apparition of the Saint over the walls of the Villa was added to the narrative.

 In the middle of the 18th century, the elements that form festivities were determined, and with the logical evolution of more than 250 years, the current structure of the Moors and Christians Festival of Alcoy was established.
 Shortly afterward, at the end of the 18th century, the "filaes" (troupes in English) appeared, some of which have survived to the present day.
 Practically at the beginning of the 20th century thirteen Moorish "filaes" were already structured, being completed in the last quarter of that century, with a fourteenth "filà".
 In the Christian side, although some of the initial "filaes" remain, it has had many more changes and the current fourteen '"filaes" were not settled until the 1960s.

+21st century

+The festival centres on the relics of St George which are held at Valencia Cathedral; they are carried in a procession around Alcoy, accompanied by musicians and marchers.